jaapkroe/polypy/README.md

 - Shortest-path ring search using Franzblau statistics [Phys.
 Rev. B 44, 4925]
 - Generate xyz files with atoms marked for visualization of rings
 - Detect subgraphs; defect clusters; atom chains; neighbor shells
-- calculates all improper dihedrals of connected atoms with more than 3 neighbors
+- Calculates improper dihedrals of atoms with more than 3 neighbors
 - Progress bars!

 ## Obtain code